 Are you and your kids feeling a little overwhelmed and stressed these days?
 Does the current events of the country and world have your kids anxious?
-Today, I am sharing tips and ideas for how to help kids deal with worry and stress due to current events.
-Plus, I’ve got 50 Family Activities you can do with your kids at home to have some fun and relieve some stress!
+Today, I am sharing Healthy Coping Skills for Kids with Anxiety and Worry.
+If your kids are feeling anxious from stressful situations in the world or a difficult situation in the home, these are effective ways to help your children deal with anxiety.

 Help Kids Deal with Worry and Stress

 Right now, there are so many uncertainties in our world and the news is coming at us minute by minute.
-Every mom I talk with is currently feeling anxious, overwhelmed and sad!
-If these are the emotions we are experiencing, imagine how our kids are feeling!
+Every family I talk with is managing mental health concerns.
+If these are the big emotions we are experiencing, imagine how our kids are feeling!
 Whether or not they understand the full extent of what is going on, kids can read their parents emotions.
 If they sense you are stressed, they will feel that way too!

 Today, I wanted to share some ways we can help keep the calm in our own families and ease some of the anxiety and worry our kids are feeling right now.